saniewae/Study-Vocabulary/README.md

 - JavaScript

 ## Deployment
-- Hosted and deployed using Netlifly
+- Hosted and deployed using Netlify

 ## How to Use
 1. Open the website in your browser